-Ever since I worked at Bennigans I have adored potato soup.
+Ever since I worked at Bennigans, I have adored potato soup.
 I am fairly certain if it weren’t for snitched rolls and ramekins of baked potato soup I would have wasted away in my late teens.
 I was sad to see the company recently declare bankruptcy, but take heart the potato soup lives on.
 This recipe rates just a shade above novice on the difficulty scale.
 Which, according to my rating system, if you can handle two basic tasks simultaneously and not wander away and get sucked into another activity, you’ve got it in the bag.

-Before we get started let’s talk liquids.
-Most potato soup recipes call for milk and sour cream, some call for milk and half and half, other call for milk, sour cream, and chicken broth.
+Before we get started, let’s talk liquids.
+Most potato soup recipes call for milk and sour cream, some call for milk and half and half, others call for milk, sour cream, and chicken broth.
 Substituting chicken broth (or stock) for some, but not all, never all, of the milk lowers the fat content while providing good flavor.
 I prefer a small dollop of sour cream as a topping rather than stirring a cup full (in place of the half and half in the version below) at the end of cooking, but feel free to experiment.

 Lastly, for those just venturing into the world of cream soups, follow the directions closely the first time, then feel free to experiment.
 I tend to have a light touch with salt, preferring to allow others to salt to taste at the table.

 If you use store bought broth or stock, be very careful with the amount of salt you add, it’s very easy to over-salt in these cases.

 - 2 TBSP butter